Daytime Emmy Awards 2017: Which ‘Days Of Our Lives’ Actors Were Nominated?

 Will you be watching the 44th Annual Daytime Emmy Awards?
 Who do you think should have received a nomination for their role on Days Of Our Lives?

-[Featured Image by NBCUniversal]
+[Featured Image by NBC Universal]